Mourning Brings Comfort

 Remember that the common thread through the first section of this sermon is happiness and it seems very out of place.
-The eight things mentioned are thought to be anti-happy.
+The eight things mentioned sound more anti-happy.
 We think happy people are those who avoid them and Jesus is suggesting something completely different.

-The truth is every person experiences every item on the list and we all know the negative side of these experiences.
+The truth is every person experiences every item on the list and we see them as negatives to avoid.
 Jesus is suggesting they can lead to a positive outcome.

 Mourning

 Mourning is the appropriate response to the losses we incur.
-It enables us to accept the loss and make healthy adjustments in response.
-Unfortunately, we naturally and wrongfully assume happy is what we are when we recover what was lost.
+It enables us to analyze, accept and make healthy adjustments after a loss.
+Unfortunately, we naturally and wrongfully assume happy is what we are when we avoid the loss or recover what was lost rather than get beyond it.

 - Failure by others